 (Photo: Dabney Melia)

-A Maine native, Brook Merrow lives in Bozeman, Montana, where she writes and recreates.
+Brook Merrow lives in Bass Harbor, Maine, where she writes and recreates.
 She has taught language arts/writing at the middle school, high school and college levels.
 Her work has appeared in Big Sky Journal and Montana Magazine.
 Brook is happiest when she is moving.

 (Photo: Hy Adelman)